w7813396/jr-git-intro/second.md

-This is the second file in master.
+This is the second file in bugfix.